This short story ties together two previous ones. Before continuing on, I would recommend you first read It’s The Most Wonderful Time Of The Year

 and Do You Hear What I Hear.
 All three are works of fiction and are not meant to represent any real people or events.

 If you enjoy these stories, you can pick up the book 25 Songs of Christmas from Amazon.
-The ebook version is on sale for $0.99 from now until Christmas Day.

 I sat on my couch just staring out at the snow coming down through the living room window.
 It wasn’t the beautiful stuff Thomas Kincade paints on to postcards.
 The weather wasn’t so beautiful as that.
 No, this was the wet, heavy stuff that turns the ground to slush rather than proper snow.
 The clouds were grey and it was dark as dusk even though the sun should have risen.
 The weather and the sky were a perfect match for my mood.
 Miserable.